-Things on toast for either breakfast, brunch or lunch are having something of a Renaissance at the moment.
-Don’t worry though, this is not another recipe for Avocado Toast being handed to you by the internet, but here I have come up with a fresh, bright Spring recipe using the same method I use to make my Avocado Toast that is something totally fresh and new, but also can be made using the things most of us usually keep in storage.
+Things on toast for either breakfast, brunch or lunch are having something of a renaissance at the moment.
+Don’t worry though, this is not another recipe for avocado on toast being handed to you by the internet; here I have come up with a fresh, bright Spring recipe using the same method I use to make my avocado toast that is something totally fresh and new, but also can be made using the things most of us usually keep in storage.

-The versatility comes in this recipe that you can either use fresh peas (shelled broad beans when they come into season would also be great, by themselves or mixed in with some fresh garden peas), or you could to what I do here and use frozen petite pois, either blanched just to take the frost off them or left out to defrost for about half an hour or so.
+The versatility in this recipe is that you can either use fresh peas (shelled broad beans when they come into season would also be great, by themselves or mixed in with some fresh garden peas), or you could to what I do here and use frozen petite pois, either blanched just to take the frost off them or left out to defrost for about half an hour or so.
 You can also use either buffalo mozzarella or feta.
-You’ll also notice that I use a cup measurement to weigh out the peas.
-When I lived in America, I properly realised the inaccuracy of baking with cups, but here how many peas give or take 50 grams or so does not really matter, so the cup measure is more of a rough guide than a set rule.
 These measurements serve one for a filling lunch, but they are easily doubled.